 5 that even though we were dead because of our sins, he gave us life when he raised Christ from the dead.
 (It is only by God’s grace that you have been saved!)

 6 For he raised us from the dead along with Christ and seated us with him in the heavenly realms because we are united with Christ Jesus.

 At the same time, a future physical kingdom is coming to Earth.
 One day the Lord Jesus Christ will return and reign as Messiah and King over the promised kingdom of God.
-This however is only temporary, a 1000 years (Revelation 20).
+This, however, is only temporary and lasts 1000 years (Revelation 20).

-The kingdom of God on earth, in turn, will be replaced by a New Heavens and New Earth and a city that is simultaneously cloud-based and earthbound.
+In turn, the kingdom of God on earth will be replaced by a New Heavens and New Earth and is simultaneously a cloud-based and earthbound city.
 Spatial proximity with the Lord Jesus Christ and cloud-based connectivity will exist congruently for eternity.

 1 Then I saw a new heaven and a new earth, for the old heaven and the old earth had disappeared.
 And the sea was also gone.